Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 At each step you do one of four possible actions:
 - **Shift**: Move the next input symbol onto the stack
-- **Reduce**: If the top of the stack matches the right hand side of a production, replace it with that rules left-hand side
+- **Reduce**: replace rhs of production that is found on the stack with the nonterminal on the left of that production
 - **Accept**: If the stack has only the start symbol and the input is `$`, the parser accepts
 - **Error**: No valid action, input doesnt match grammar